Nonclassical photocounting statistics with a single on-off detector: Acknowledgment

 \section{Acknowledgment}

 The authors thank B. Hage and F. H\"ubner for enlightening discussions.
 V.S.K. acknowledges support from the National Research Foundation of Ukraine under Project No. 2023.03/0165.
-A.A.S. acknowledges support from the National Academy of Sciences of Ukraine through Project No. 0125U000031, from Simons Foundation International SFI-PD-Ukraine-00014573, PI LB, and from the Virtual Ukraine Institute for Advanced Study (VUIAS) as a 2025/2026 Fellow.
+A.A.S. acknowledges support from the National Academy of Sciences of Ukraine through Project No. 0125U000031, from Simons Foundation International SFI-PD-Ukraine-00014573, PI LB, and from (VUIAS) 2025/2026 Fellowship.